Undulating open fields with trees lining the field boundaries.

 • Whether your session will be in-person, online or hybrid

-• Format of session e.g. papers, workshop, World Cafe etc.
+• Format of session e.g. papers, workshop, world cafe etc.

-The RGRG committee will decide on which sessions to take forward by Friday 31 January 2025, with a view to sharing calls for papers for these sessions in the following week.
+The RGRG committee will decide on which sessions to take forward by Monday 19 January 2026, with a view to sharing calls for papers for these sessions in the following week.

-Further guidance for session organisers can be found on here.
 Please email Aimee Morse at amorse1@glos.ac.uk if you have any questions.